 A dividend is normally paid in cash although it is possible to pay you in more shares, known as a "stock dividend" in the United States or a "scrip dividend" in the United Kingdom.
-Most large companies pay their dividends quarterly in the US and semi annually in the UK.
+Most large companies pay their dividends quarterly in the US and semi annually in the UK and Australia.

 From time to time, you may get paid a special dividend.

 This is typically because of a windfall for the company such as the sale of a subsidiary or because the company wants to distribute excess cash to the shareholder.
 It can also be for tax reasons, such as the $4 special dividend Brown Forman paid in December 2012 ahead of dividend tax rates being raised for higher earners.

 The beauty of dividend payments is that the income is truly passive.
 You, along with the other shareholders, effectively hire a board of directors who go to work for you to try to earn you as a high a return on your investment as possible.